By Dan DelMain

 This is because Google, Yahoo, and Bing incorporate your past online activity in their decision of what to show you.
 Google keeps track of what you search for and which result you click on to deliver better results.
 For instance, if you’ve gone to your homepage a lot, the search engines will think, “This person likes this site and finds it helpful.
 I’m going to put it higher in search results.”
 If you search for lots of recipes, the next time you Google “cherry vanilla,” Google might give you recipes for cherry vanilla scones or muffins, rather than links to scented candles.

 To cancel out this effect, clear your cache, cookies, and history (that link will tell you how).
-Then you can get a more objective view of how high up your site is in search results.
+You can also use a "private" or "incognito" window in your web browser for a temporary solution.
+This will give you a more objective view of how high up your site is in search results.

 How To Show Up Higher in Google